Twofour2/supervisor-discord/README.md

 ```

 ## Supervisor.conf
 Ensure that supervisor-discord is on your system `PATH`.
+Or write out the full path to the command using `whereis`.
 ```
 [eventlistener:supervisor-discord]
 command=supervisor-discord